<< BACK to OUR BELIEFS Page

 Yes, Yeshua Himself was the Creator in Genesis 1, a feat He could only accomplish, of course, through the power of the Heavenly Father, Yehovah.
 He confirms this in Mark 5:10 where Yeshua says:

 It's unlikely Yeshua would have created Himself.
-In either case, It wasn't until the Fourth Day of Genesis 1 that the motions of the sun and moon were ordained (or set) by the Creator - meaning the first three days may never have been anywhere near the 24-hour period of length we observe days to be today.
+In either case, it wasn't until the Fourth Day of Genesis 1 that the motions of the sun and moon were ordained (or set) by the Creator - meaning the first three days may never have been anywhere near the 24-hour period of length as we observe days to be today.

 Start of the Day

 So, exactly when does the Biblical Day begin?
-Many may presuppose their mathematical bias here believing it still begins at midnight (or at least the middle of the night).
+Many may presuppose their calendar bias here believing it still begins at midnight (or at least the middle of the night).
 If you know of someone or are at all familiar with the weekly Sabbath, a day Yehovah commands for us to do no work (Exodus 20:8-11), you will find most begin that Sabbath day rest at sundown on Fridays until sundown on Saturdays.
-Although most Biblical scholars agree that the Bible measures full days from sundown-to-sundown, let's first take a look at whether there may be some other possibilities.
+Although most Biblical scholars agree that the Bible measures full days from sundown-to-sundown, let's first look at whether there may be some other possibilities.

 There are several examples in scripture that describe the day as starting and ending when the sun goes down.
 For example, Exodus 22:26[1] states: